BLOG

 The best way to proceed is to sit down with your team if you have employees and systematically think of all the things you do in your business and what changes you could make.
 And do remember that those impacts are not always immediately evident.

-Examples of Environmental factors in ESG
+Examples of environmental factors in ESG

-The purpose of this article is not to provide a sustainability course but to encourage you to stop and think very clearly about what you can do to reduce negative impacts and introduce positive impacts.
+The purpose of this blog is not to provide a sustainability course but to encourage you to stop and think very clearly about what you can do to reduce negative impacts and introduce positive impacts.

 Below are various environmental concerns you should be addressing.
 It is not just what you do within your business; it is that broader supply chain story of how goods are made, transported and used and how waste is dealt with by the end user.